Nacaduba hermus

-Nacaduba hermus, the pale four-line blue, is a species of lycaenid butterfly found in Indomalayan realm.
-The species was first described by Baron Cajetan von Felder in 1860.
+Nacaduba hermus, the pale four-line blue, is a species of lycaenid butterfly found in Indomalaya.
+The species was described by Baron Cajetan von Felder in 1860.

 Description

 Male

-The upperside of the male is dark purplish brown.
+The upperside is dark purplish brown.
 The forewings and hindwings have black anteciliary lines.
 The hindwing has two black spots that are nearly equal, one in interspace 1 and the other in interspace 2.
 The spots have a silvery white edge on the outerside.
 The tail is black tipped with white.

 The underside is hoary brown.
-On the underside of the forewing there are transverse bands of the ground colour defined by very fine white lines as follows:
+On the underside of the forewing are transverse bands of the ground colour defined by fine white lines: